 - Personal hygiene may begin to suffer as he or she is less concerned with their public appearance.

 - Depressive style of mood.
-Marijuana addicts manifest many of the same characteristics as those suffering from depression.
+Addicts manifest many of the same characteristics as those suffering from depression.
 An addict will have a flat affect and mood; he or she will appear lazy and day-to-day functioning will start to deteriorate.

 - Aversive, avoidant behavior